X68K-us/x68k-us.github.io/docs.md

 ## Installation

-X68000 is a system that uses a lot of different resolutions, and across 15kHz, 24kHz and 31kHz, so we will need to use the VGA scaler.
+X68000 is a system that uses a lot of different resolutions across 15kHz, 24kHz and 31kHz, so we will need to use the VGA scaler.

 (It also does not support Direct Video (yet?), so if you are using a RetroTink 4K scaler, the auto-configuration of the scaler settings will not work, you will have to load a profile manually.)